 3.3 Industrial suitability and corrosion potential assessment

 Industrial water suitability was evaluated using indices to determine scaling and corrosion potential (Anshar et al., 2023).
 Elevated salinity and ionic concentration, particularly in coastal regions, may increase corrosion risk and scaling tendencies.
 That impact on life of equipment of industrial zones of GSDD region.
 In this study, industrial water quality was assessed using indices such as the Ryznar Stability Index (RSI) and Larson–Skold Index (LS).
-These indices were calculated using parameters including temperature, TDS, alkalinity, and major ions.
-All parameters are in mg/L unit.
+These indices were calculated using parameters like temperature, Total Dissolved Solids (TDS), alkalinity, and major ions.
+All parameters were in mg/L unit.
 Mathematical representation of RSI and LS corrosion indices are given in Equation 6 and Equation 7.

 RSI=2 x pHs-pH….(6) LS = Cl-+ SO4-2CO32-+HCO3- …….(7) CR = Cl-35.5+SO4-248 (CO32-+HCO3-)50 ..........(8)